- Getting the Metal Gear Solid 5 crash on startup will keep you from experiencing the game.

-Solution 16 – Turn off additional applications and run the game as administrator
+16.Turn off additional applications and run the game as administrator

 Afterburn and FRAPS can cause Metal Gear Solid 5 to crash, so make sure that any unnecessary applications aren’t running.
 If that doesn’t help, try to run the game as administrator.
 To do that, just do the following:

-Solution 17 – Disable vJoy Device in Device Manager
+17. Disable vJoy Device in Device Manager

 Metal Gear Solid 5 has certain mouse issues, and sometimes your mouse will stop working.
 To fix this issue, you need to do the following:

-Solution 18 – Use x360ce to fix USB controller issues
+18. Use x360ce to fix USB controller issues

-Solution 19 – Tap WASD keys
+19. Tap WASD keys

-There is a glitch that can sometimes make your character run in random direction.
-This can be extremely frustrating, and in order to fix this you can tap the appropriate movement key on your keyboard.
+There is a glitch that can sometimes make your character run in a random direction.
+This can be extremely frustrating, and in order to fix this, you can tap the appropriate movement key on your keyboard.

-Solution 20 – Delete the TPP_GRAPHICS_CONFIG file
+20. Delete the TPP_GRAPHICS_CONFIG file

 - Go to the following path:

 - Find TPP_GRAPHICS_CONFIG file and delete it.

-- Open Nvidia Control Panel.
+- Open the Nvidia Control Panel.

 - Click Manage 3D Settings.